sean903/Football-Predictions/readme.md

 ## Objective

-The aim of this project was to create a predictive model for the English Premier League using data in the public domain and using the limited computational power available to the average sports fan.
+The aim of this project was to create a predictive model for the English Premier League (Football) using data in the public domain and using the limited computational power available to the average sports fan.

 ## Overview